Azure/CloudShell/docs/add-package-into-cloudshell.md

 You can skip this if the package is already available in Azure Linux

-To get the Azure Linux team to install the package, please open an issue via [Azure Linux GitHub](https://github.com/microsoft/azurelinux/issues).
+To start the process of adding your package to Azure Linux, please open an issue via [Azure Linux GitHub](https://github.com/microsoft/azurelinux/issues).
 ### Create a pull request on Azure Cloud Shell GitHub

 Create a pull request on [Cloud Shell GitHub](https://github.com/Azure/CloudShell) for adding the package in.
 Please add the package within [base.Dockerfile](https://github.com/Azure/CloudShell/blob/master/linux/base.Dockerfile).